What Is Asbestosis?

 Can asbestosis be cured?

-There is no cure for asbestosis.
+You can live with asbestosis for years, but there is no cure for this progressive condition.
 Treatment options aim to reduce symptoms and help breathing.
+Patients live an average of 10 years with asbestosis.

 What questions should you ask your doctor?